amuegge/notes/camper.md

   ( ) X O O ( )

   There is a foot long silver pipe in the cubby that will help lever the chain bracket up.
-Replace the clips on the brackets when they are up.
+Replace the securing clip on the brackets when they are up - they're a bit of a pain in the ass to get back in when the bracket is raised.
+Jiggle it.
+Jiggle it some more.
 Make sure to put the pipe back in the cubby.
 - Safety chains are hooked on underneath the ball mount over top of the sway bars
 - Sway plate has two cotter pins at the ends, remove them.
 Ensure the bar is not tensioned by rotating the control rod towards off.
 If it is engaged, the rod will be tougher to turn.
 Put the vertical ball onto the ball mount to the right of the trailer ball.
 Push the Sway plate to extent or retract it so that you can mount the horizontal ball on the trailer toungue.
 Replace both cotter pins.
 Turn control rod "on" until tensioned.
 - Emergency stop with the blue carabiner should attach to the safety chain ring as far to the driver's side of the car as possible.
 Ensure this wire hangs free and does not drag - if caught it will engage the trailer brakes!